Skip to Content

 “Overall, we saw that public libraries generally offer a more comprehensive suite of basic needs resources while community college libraries focus on supporting student learning and well-being,” said Sindy Lopez, Senior Analyst, Ithaka S+R, who is passionate about educational equity and is inspired by this project’s potential to enhance resource-sharing around basic needs.
 “We also uncovered that although formal collaborations between library sectors are limited, there are opportunities for resource and knowledge sharing between these different communities towards supporting and fulfilling student and community basic needs.”

-A forthcoming report will detail more of the team’s findings, including recommendations for how libraries can enhance information dissemination on their websites.
-To request a copy of the report, click here.
+Ithaka S+R released a report in July 2024 that details more of the team’s findings, including recommendations for how libraries can enhance information dissemination on their websites.
+To read the report, click here.

 Delving Deeper: What’s Working and Why?